GaelicThunder/PekaCoolBot/README.md

 Python 2.7/3.5 Bot for Telegram.

 #### Setup:
 Run `sudo pip install -r requirements.txt` on your terminal.
+(OBSOLETE, NEED TO ADD NEW PACKAGES)

 Then just run one of the following:

 ##### Peka.py: